David has over 15 years of supervisory experience and has extensive knowledge of how to handle personnel issues across many areas.

 There is one question that most job applicants fear when they are filling out a job application or going in for a job interview:

-Were you ever terminated from a job and why?
+Were you ever terminated from a job, and why?

 This is a difficult question to answer.
-The obvious answer is to be truthful about it, but in some cases that can cost you the job you are applying for.
+The obvious answer is to be truthful about it, but in some cases, that can cost you the job you are applying for.
 So how do you explain a past job termination on an application?
 Should you divulge why you were fired from a previous job?
-This article will cover exactly what you should do on you resume, application, and interview.
-There are different things to do at different steps, so it's best to be prepared ahead of time.
+What do you say in an interview when they ask why you left your last job?

 This is an easy one, but I will still outline what should be on your resume when you explain the job you were terminated from.
 On your resume, you should include:

 See how it wasn't mentioned that you were terminated?
 You should not include that you were terminated from that job on your resume.
 Your resume showcases the best things about your work history.
 Stating that you were fired from a job will likely result in the prospective employer throwing your resume away without giving you a chance.

 How to Explain a Past Job Termination on Your Job Application

 There are three ways you can explain why you were fired from a job when filling out your job application (if they ask for a reason):

 - Option 1: Hide the fact that you were fired.
 Basically, this is lying.
 If you are caught, you have guaranteed that you won't get the position.
 With the internet, background services, etc., your prospective employer will most likely find out that you were fired from a job.
 Even if you get the job, you risk getting fired in the future and jeopardize obtaining other jobs because of this.
 I do not recommend this option.